 Foreign Languages Across the Curriculum (FLAC)

-Faculty, 2013-14: Karen R. Achberger (German), 20th-century literature, cinema, Austrian literature; Gwen Barnes-Karol (Spanish), Spanish language, literature, and culture; William Bridges IV (Japanese/Asian Studies), Japanese language and literature; Jeane Delaney (History), Latin America; Robert Entenmann (History), Chinese history; Timothy Howe (History), ancient Greece and Rome; Karil Kucera (Art/Asian Studies), East Asian visual culture; Anna Kuxhausen (History), Russian history; Kari Lie (Norwegian), Nordic film; Eric Lund (Religion), history of Christianity; Kent McWilliams (Music), piano performance; Margaret Hayford O’Leary (Norwegian), language pedagogy; Dolores Peters (History), French history; Irina Walter (Russian and Russian Area Studies), Russian language and culture; Ka Wong (Chinese/Asian Studies), Chinese language
+Faculty, 2014-15: Gwen Barnes-Karol (Spanish), Spanish language, literature, and culture; William Bridges IV (Japanese/Asian Studies), Japanese language and literature; Christopher Chiappari (Sociology/Anthropology) immigration, Latin America; Jeane DeLaney (History), Latin America; Robert Entenmann (History), Chinese history; Shih Hsiang-Lin (Chinese/Asian Studies), Chinese language; Timothy Howe (History), ancient Greece and Rome; Anna Kuxhausen (History), Russian history; Eric Lund (Religion), history of Christianity; Kent McWilliams (Music), piano performance (on leave fall semester); Margaret Hayford O’Leary (Norwegian), language pedagogy; Dolores Peters (History), French history; Irina Walter (Russian and Russian Area Studies), Russian language and culture

 In keeping with the college’s commitment to integrative study and global perspective, the program in Foreign Languages Across the Curriculum (FLAC) offers students opportunities to combine their knowledge of a foreign language with their study of other fields in the liberal arts.
 By definition, FLAC courses combine at least two fields of knowledge: a language other than English and a discipline such as history, religion, or political science.